PORTAL SOLO BLOGGER

 The IRA only admitted in 1999 that it had been behind Jean McConville's disappearance and murder.
 Republicans had previously spread the false story across west Belfast that the widow had abandoned her 10 children – many of whom were later placed in care homes – and run off to England with a British soldier.
 Her remains were finally located in August 2003 at Templetown beach in County Louth.

 Anda baru saja membaca artikel yang berkategori News dengan judul Police 'laying siege to journalism' over claim Gerry Adams ordered killing.
-Anda bisa bookmark halaman ini dengan URL http://portalsolo.blogspot.com/2012/10/police-siege-to-journalism-over-claim.html.
+Anda bisa bookmark halaman ini dengan URL https://portalsolo.blogspot.com/2012/10/police-siege-to-journalism-over-claim.html.
 Terima kasih!

 Ditulis oleh: Unknown - Sunday, October 7, 2012